MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ## Sending Analytics Data
 Sending Analytics is a crucial step to see client-side analytics on the Analytics Server.
 When data is collected for Analytics, the analytics logs are stored in a log file on the client device.
 The data from the file is sent to the MobileFirst Analytics server after you use the `send` method of the Analytics API.

+It should also be considered to send the captured logs periodically to the server.
+Sending data at regular intervals ensures that you will see up-to-date analytic data in the MobileFirst Analytics Console.

 ### JavaScript (Cordova)
 In a Cordova application, use the following JavaScript API method: